TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storsimple/problemscopingques-7000-8000-migration.md

 				"dropdownOptions": [
 					{
 						"value": "NoDestinationDevice",
-						"text": "Not specific to a destination device"
+						"text": "Not specific to any destination device" }
-					}
 				],
 				"required": false